mbasugit/Imputation/README.md

 ### For prediction of target tissue
 Code: regression_model_articleoutput.r
 #### Input
-Input are the gene expression, phenotype and genotype file downloaded from GTEx Portal and dbGaP.
+Input are the gene expression, phenotypen and genotype file downloaded from GTEx Portal and dbGaP.
+(i) Gene expression data: All_Tissue_Site_Details_Analysis.combined.rpkm.gct (ii) Phenotype data: phs000424.v6.pht002742.v6.p1.c1.GTEx_Subject_Phenotypes.GRU.txt (iii) Sample attribute: GTEx_Data_V6_Annotations_SampleAttributesDS.txt (iv) Gene property file from ncbi: Homo_sapiens.gene_info (downloaded from https://ftp.ncbi.nih.gov/gene/DATA/GENE_INFO/Mammalia/  on march2016)
-The input parameters to run the code are index, run, fold, ENS.
+All these files needs to be kept within the "workdir/input" folder.
+These files are read in the code within function The input parameters to run the code are index, run, fold, ENS.
  We also have a input file "tissue_pair_work_v6.RData" which contains a table with first column as whole blood, second column target tissue and third colum are the number of common samples.